 How to Report Money Laundering

-If you think you have spotted any of the signs of money laundering within your company, there are certain steps to follow to report the suspicious activity.
-For businesses regulated by the Money Laundering Regulations, you must appoint someone in the business to be a ‘nominated officer’.
-If you are a regulated sole trader with no employees, you must act as the nominated officer yourself.
-It is the role of the nominated officer to educate and inform staff of money laundering regulations.
+If you believe you have spotted any of the signs of money laundering within your company, there are certain steps to follow to report the suspicious activity.
+For businesses regulated by the Money Laundering Regulations, such as solicitors, estate agents, accountants, financial businesses and art dealers, you must appoint someone in the business to be a money laundering reporting officer (MLRO).
+It is the role of the MLRO to educate and inform staff of money laundering regulations.
+If you are a regulated sole trader with no employees, you must act as the MLRO yourself.

+We hope you now understand the importance of spotting and reporting money laundering.
 Whether you or your company have intentionally or unintentionally been implicated in money laundering activity, it is important to seek legal advice from an experienced fraud lawyer as soon as possible to avoid facing money laundering penalties.
-Our fraud barristers are recognised experts in financial fraud cases.
-Contact us today for support with your case.
+Please don’t hesitate to contact our fraud barristers who are recognised experts in financial fraud cases.